sctlcd/the-green-corner/README.md

 ### Known Issues <a name="KnownIssues"></a>

-- When a search entry matches with a list of search results, this list is not displayed as expected in the Plant search results page.
+- When a search entry matches with some results, this list is not displayed as expected in the Plant search results page.
 The search feature filters by common name or scientific name but the list rendering fails.

 Back to [top](#TableOfContents)